salesforce-heroku-workshops/java-play-workshop/00-setting-up-your-environment.md

 Download the [latest version of the Play framework](http://www.playframework.com/download) and extract the archive to a location where you have both read and write access.
 For example, create a ~/apps/play folder and extract the archive there.

-*Note: Play updates files within its own folder, so on MacOSX and Ubuntu avoid installing play in /opt, /usr/local or anywhere else you’d need special permission to write to unless you also update the play folder write permissions.*
+*Note: Play updates files within its own folder, so on MacOSX and Ubuntu avoid installing play in /opt, /usr/local or anywhere else you would need special permission to write to unless you also update the play folder write permissions.*

 ## Add Play framework to your executable path